Tridacninae

-Tridacnidae, common name the giant clams, is a taxonomic subfamily of very large saltwater clams, marine bivalve molluscs in the family Cardiidae, the cockles.
+Tridacninae, common name the giant clams, is a taxonomic subfamily of very large saltwater clams, marine bivalve molluscs in the family Cardiidae, the cockles.

 Description

 This subfamily contains the largest living bivalve species, including Tridacna gigas, the giant clam.
 They have heavy shells, fluted with 4–6 folds.
 The mantle is usually brightly colored.
 They inhabit coral reefs in warm seas in the Indo-Pacific region.
 Most of these clams live in symbiosis with photosynthetic dinoflagellates (zooxanthellae), a type of photosymbiosis.

 Systematics

 Sometimes the giant clams are still treated as a separate family Tridacnidae, but modern phylogenetic analyses included them in the family Cardiidae as a subfamily.

 Two recent genera and eight species are known: